coreui/coreui/site/content/docs/4.0/content/reboot.md

 ## Native font stack

-Bootstrap utilizes a "native font stack" or "system font stack" for optimum text rendering on every device and OS.
+CoreUI for Bootstrap utilizes a "native font stack" or "system font stack" for optimum text rendering on every device and OS.
 These system fonts have been designed specifically with today's devices in mind, with improved rendering on screens, variable font support, and more.
 Read more about [native font stacks in this *Smashing Magazine* article](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).

 ```scss
 $font-family-sans-serif: